 In “The Wolf of Wall Street,” Robbie stepped into the shoes of Naomi Lapaglia, a character as bold and assertive as she is.
 Naomi’s audacity and refusal to be dominated even by her powerful husband echo the core traits of Type 8.
 The strength and independence she portrays mirror Robbie’s inner world and her alignment with this Enneagram type.

 Tonya Harding in “I, Tonya”

 Robbie’s depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya” provides another illuminating instance of her Enneagram Type 8 alignment.
-Harding’s real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8’s comfortable confrontation with anger.
+Harding’s real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8’s comfortable confrontation with rage.
 The storyline’s journey through adversity and struggle for control and respect mirror the common life challenges of Type 8 individuals.
 Robbie’s fearless performance here further illustrates her understanding and embodiment of her inner Type 8.

 Harley Quinn in “Suicide Squad” and “Birds of Prey”

 Margot Robbie’s portrayal of Harley Quinn, especially in “Birds of Prey,” vividly embodies her Enneagram Type 8 traits.
 Harley Quinn’s high energy, rebelliousness, and fierce independence align seamlessly with Robbie’s assertive and tenacious Type 8 personality.

 Her transformation from the Joker’s sidekick to an independent, rule-setting leading figure mirrors the Type 8 journey from vulnerability to control and autonomy.
 This narrative reflects Robbie’s path in Hollywood as she establishes herself as a force to be reckoned with.